ionStici/tools/mds/gh/gh-forking.md

 # Forking a Repository

-**Forking a Repository on GitHub** - making a copy of a repo into your own account so that you can modify the project freely.
+**Forking a Repository on GitHub** - making a copy of a public repository into your own account so that you can modify the project freely.

 To fork a GitHub repository - **click `Fork` on the repo page**.